dstufft/personal-peps/remove-external-hosting.rst

-To support projects that wish to externally host their files, regardless of reason, PyPI will gain the ability for project's to register external index URLs and additionally a comment associated with each index URL.
+To support projects that wish to externally host their files, regardless of reason, PyPI will gain the ability for project's to register external index URLs and additionally an associated comment for each.
 These URLs will be made available on the simple page however they will not be linked or provided in a form that older installers will automatically search them.

 When an installer fetches the simple page for a project, if it finds this additional meta-data and it cannot find any files for that project in it's